 B. Working on the user experience of your product.

-Obviously, answers are not necessarily mutually-exclusive, but if you chose “A” five or more times, chances are, B2B is for you.
-The closer your score is to choosing “A” eight times, the more likely you are to be a B2B entrepreneur and may be ready to turn a full-time job into a B2B business opportunity.
+Obviously, answers are not necessarily mutually exclusive, but if you chose “A” five or more times, chances are, B2B is for you.
+The closer your score is to choosing “A” eight times, the more likely you are to have an entrepreneurial profile that favors B2B.